OST-Stud/Git-Workshop/Tutorial.md

 ### Fast-forward merge

 We will finally start to do something interesting with the Git commit graph.
-First we do a fast-forward merge, we need two people, which we will call **Alice** and **Bob**.
+First we do a fast-forward merge, we need two people, who we will call **Alice** and **Bob**.
+You can choose who plays which character.
 To make it interesting for the group, we will work with remotes branches, even though the theory is the same for local branches.

   1. **Alice:** In the project folder there is a file `TODO.txt` with a list of things to do, pick any task you like and perform the change in the project code.
 After saving the files you can see your changes under `Changes not staged for commit: ...` in the output of